-Following the consultation process the MPS has also published updated public access and deployment maps for the estate of each of the London boroughs.
+The MPS has published updated public access and deployment maps for each of the London boroughs.
 You can view these alongside the Policing and Public Access in London document below.

 Linked to the Police and Crime Plan is the new MOPAC/MPS Estates Strategy 2013-16.
 Please find more details and the Strategy document here.